flashape/TC-multisite/wp-content/plugins/genesis-simple-sidebars/readme.txt

 * Default custom taxonomy support to on for public taxonomies
 * Remove secondary selection when no 3 column layouts are enabled

+= 1.0.0 =
+* Increase requirement to WordPress 3.3 and Genesis 1.8.0
+* Switch to Genesis Admin class to build admin menu.